codurance/ds_exercise/README.md

 There are no data science team in the client but there are a couple of engineers from the client interested in the field.
 They have suggested us to use logistic regression to classify the policies as: **normal** and **likely to be claimed**.
-They do not have a clear idea on the way to do it so they need our support.
+They do not have a clear idea on the way to do it, so they need our support.

-The engineers have provided us with one dataset (`last_month_data.csv` in this repo) from last month where the policies with claims are labelled within column called `is_claim`.
+The engineers have provided us with one dataset (`last_month_data.csv` in this repo), from last month, where the policies with claims are labelled within column called `is_claim`.
 With 1 if they were claimed 0 if they were not claimed.

 Using this data we propose you (as person in charge of the project) to provide a solution to the next tasks: